 In Years 12 and 13 Art students follow the AQA A Level course.
 They finesse their Artistic skills and learn how to work independently, developing their own style and flair.

-In Year 12 students complete one coursework unit based on the theme ‘Organic forms’ and a second unit of work based on an externally set task with a 15 hour practical exam.
+In Year 12 students complete one coursework unit based on a theme of their choice and a second unit of work based on an externally set task with a 10 hour practical exam.

 A - Level - Photography